If you’re going through hell, keep on going, Winston Churchill.

 However, we have already assumed that:

-Under these conditions, the divergence is either $div(\vec{F}) > 0$ or $div(\vec{F}) < 0$ for all points in R. Since R has a positive area, and $div(\vec{F}) $ is non-zero of a constant sign the integral of the divergence over the region R must be either $\int\int_{R} div(\vec{F})dA$ must be strictly positive ($div(\vec{F}) > 0$) or negative ($div(\vec{F}) < 0$) ⊥ Therefore, the assumption that a closed trajectory C exists is false.
+Under these conditions, the divergence is either $div(\vec{F}) > 0$ or $div(\vec{F}) < 0$ for all points in R. Since R has a positive area, and $div(\vec{F}) $ is non-zero of a constant sign the integral of the divergence over the region R $\int\int_{R} div(\vec{F})dA$ must be either strictly positive ($div(\vec{F}) > 0$) or negative ($div(\vec{F}) < 0$) ⊥ Therefore, the assumption that a closed trajectory C exists is false.
 Hence, under the given conditions, there are no closed trajectories (limit cycles) within the region D.

-A critical point is a point (x0, y0) where f(x0, y0) = 0, g(x0, y0) = 0.
+a critical point is a solution (x0, y0) satisfying f(x0, y0) = 0 and g(x0, y0) = 0.

 Contrapositive Logic.
 The contrapositive of a statement “If A, then B” (A⇒B) is the logically equivalent statement “If not B, then not A” (¬B⇒¬A).
 Applying this to the critical point criterion: